Cho-William/habushu/README.md

 ##### package #####

 Builds the `sdist` and `wheel` archives of this project using `poetry build`.
 It also generates a `requirements.txt` file which is useful when installing the package in a Docker container where you may want to install the dependencies in a specific Docker layer to optimize caching.
+If the `containerize-dependencies` execution is enabled, supporting monorepo dependency source files will be staged.

 ##### install #####
 Publishes the `pom.xml` for the module into your local Maven Repository (`~/.m2/repository`).
-If the **cacheWheels** configuration is set to True, the `wheel` archive will be copied to the poetry cache directory (`~/{poetry-cache-dir}/cache/repositories/wheels/{artifact-id}/`).
-The **cacheWheels** configuration default behavior is not to cache the `wheel` archive.
-If the **wheelDependencies** list is set, each specified wheel dependency will be retrieve and placed into the given target directory.

 ##### deploy #####